shivkumarghatbale/03_dataEncryption-DigitalSignature-MAC-DigitalCeriticates-SSL-TLS-HTTPS/README.md

-# encryptionAndSignature
-An example project for all sorts of data encryption, signature, certificate usage, SSL cert usage.

 Topic 1) RSA

 This involves public key & private key.
 Receiver of the message sends across the public key to sender of the message.